kanamesasaki/thermocraft/src/content/articles/disk-viewfactor.md

 \end{align}
 $$

-The view facotr in question is expressed as shown in Eq.
+The view factor in question is expressed as shown in Eq.
 (18).

 $$
 \begin{align}